 VoIP stands for Voice over Internet Protocol and is a method of delivering voice communications and multimedia sessions (like video calls or messaging) over Internet Protocol (IP) networks, most commonly, the public internet.

-Instead of using analog signals (like traditional landlines), VoIP converts your voice into digital packets of information.
+Instead of using analog signals (like traditional landlines) like in old-fashioned phone lines, VoIP converts your voice into digital packets of information.
 These packets are then sent through your internet connection to the recipient, where they’re reassembled and played back as sound.

-The protocol part - Internet Protocol (IP) - is what makes all this work.
+The Internet Protocol is what makes all this work.
 It’s a set of rules that governs how data travels across networks, ensuring your voice packets are delivered accurately and quickly.

 Let’s break that down: